Category-Oriented Representation Learning for Image to Multi-Modal Retrieval: Experiment

-As shown in Table~\ref{tab:aliproduct_results} and Table~\ref{tab:alilive_results}, \textit{Mixer} outperformes \textit{Mixer-E}, especially on the large AliProduct dataset.
-Since the image and text modalities are unequal for doc, naive modality fusion methods,e.g. average pooling in \textit{Mixer-E}, can not perform well.
-The concept-aware modality fusion first extracts concept from the text by external memories and fuse two modalities by attention mechanism, which is more adaptive and reasonable.
+As shown in Table~\ref{tab:aliproduct_results} and Table~\ref{tab:alilive_results}, \textit{Ours} outperformes \textit{Ours-E}, especially on the large AliProduct dataset.
+Since the image and text modalities are unequal for doc, naive modality fusion methods,e.g. average pooling in \textit{Ours-E}, can not perform well.
+The concept-aware modal-fusion first extracts concept from the text by external memories and fuse two modalities by attention mechanism, which is more adaptive and reasonable.